 J. Pruitt & J. Grudin, 2003.
 Proc.
 DUX 2003.

-, also often cited, links persona use to Scandinavian participatory design.
+An earlier version, also often cited, links persona use to Scandinavian participatory design.
 This chapter is a more standard organization of the material.
 Other papers on persona use are in the Design Techniques section.

 J. Grudin, 2003.
 Scandinavian Journal of Information Systems, 15,73-77.